shalininegi/quindar-platform/readme.md

 # Security
-* Always use HTTPS.
-You can turn on/off different modules (e.g. http) by setting the flag to False in config/.systemSettings.js.
-It is perfectly acceptable to use http for early development and testing.
+* Always use HTTPS: You can turn on/off different modules (e.g. http) by setting the flag to False in config/.systemSettings.js.
+It is perfectly acceptable to use http for early development and testing, but not for staging/production.
-* Credentials.
-We have made a small change not to disclose system user credentials which are defined in .systemSettings.js.
+* Credentials: We have made a small change not to disclose system user credentials which are defined in .systemSettings.js.
 Before you run the application, you need to run the build/deploy script buildme.sh, which will install NPM dependencies, and also create a copy of .systemSettings.js based on the template config/systemSettings.js.
-* Access token.
-We plan to use JSON Web Token for both REST API and webSockets.
+* Access token: We plan to use JSON Web Token for both REST API and webSockets.

-# Installation Guide
-## Overview
-* Git clone the platform project from Github, e.g. git clone https://github.com/audacyDevOps/quindar-platform
-* Install NodeJS dependencies - use buildme.sh to create a /log subfolder for logging, and to install npm packages
-* Create SSL keys and self-signed certificates for NodeJS with HTTPS - use buildssl.sh to create keys under /keys
-* Start NodeJS server, e.g. node server.js

-## Step-by-step installation
+# How to Install Quindar Platform
-* Pre-requisites
+## Pre-requisites
-  - You need to install NodeJS (which comes with Node Package Manager, or npm) on your target host.
-Refer to https://nodejs.org/en/download/package-manager/ for details.
+* You need to install NodeJS on your target host (e.g. laptop, Linux host) first.

+You can refer to the installation instructions under https://nodejs.org/en/download or https://nodejs.org/en/download/package-manager.

+* You need "git" binaries installed on your target host.
+  - Git is pre-installed on MacOS.
+  - On Linux host, you can install Git by "sudo yum install git" (for CentOS, Redhat, Fedora), or "sudo apt-get install git" (for Ubuntu).
   - For example, you can install NodeJS on Windows by downloading the binaries from http://nodejs.org/#download.
   - You can install NodeJS and npm on Linux by:
 ```